ka11den/ka11den/README.md

 <br>
 - I started programming at the age of 11.
 I started with Developstudio, after a year I switched to computer games, then created my first website and that's how I moved into web development. <br>
 - I have commercial experience as a freelance web developer since 2020 <br>
 - My main programming languages are TypeScript, JavaScript.
-Also, they use popular frameworks: ReactJS, NextJS, VueJS, etc. <br>
+Also, they use popular frameworks: ReactJS, NextJS, VueJS, Nuxt, Nestjs, Node + express<br>
-- I am studying in college for the 3rd year in the specialty "Developer of web and multimedia applications" <br>
 <br>

 <h2 align="left" id="ka11den-stack">My stack</h2>